Tireuuuuu/dying-light-2-ultramarathon-achievement/README.md

 You just need to replace your folder by this one.

-The achievement ask to run 960 kilometers ; With this save, you'll be at 959km ^^
+The achievement require to run 960 kilometers ; With this save, you'll be at 959km ^^

 1) Reach C:\Users\<YourName>\Documents\dying light 2\out\storage and you'll find a folder with an ID (like "44b4e3744d0141f78f3804a354a3e84b").
 It's your ID
 2) Save your actual folder in a safe place